 I went light, plane tickets and passport in my coat pocket.
 Everything else was in my shoulder bag.
 Necessities could be bought there.
 Stockholm is expensive!
 It was important to watch my money, getting the best deals.

 My first morning, the sun was rising at 3am.
 The long daylight is soft, but darkness is as precious in summer as daylight is in winter.
-Days and nights get stretched out.
+Days and nights are stretched out.

 I met a girl named Marie Halldin in the Old Town (Gamla Stan).
 The following week, we went to the Hard Rock Cafe.
 I was 48.
 She was 24.
-She would have gone out with me again, but I did not want to get hung up on a Swedish girl.
+She would have gone with me again, but I did not need to get hung up on a Swedish girl.

-The Stockholm Cathedral is next door.
-It is where kings and queens are crowned.
+The Stockholm Cathedral, where kings and queens are crowned, is next door.

-The Royal Family consists of Carl Gustav, Silvia & their children.
+The Royal Family consists of Carl Gustav, Silvia & their kids.
 They live at Drottningholm Palace, and I went there on a boat from City Hall.
 The water had a steely, metallic quality.

 City Hall is where Nobel Prizes are presented.
 This brick building with its distinctive tower sits by the water.
 The Peace Prize is awarded in Oslo.